Zemplín (village)

 Zemplín (Zemplén) is a village and municipality in Trebišov District of the Košice Region.

 History

 In historical records the village was first mentioned in 1214.
+Zemplín is also the location of Zemplín Castle, former administrative center of the former Zemplén County during the time the Kingdom of Hungary ruled the area.

 Geography

 The village lies at an altitude of 106 metres and covers an area of 14,67 km².
 It is located near the junction point of the rivers Ondava and Latorica (tributaries of the river Bodrog) in eastern Slovakia.
-Zemplín is also the location of Zemplín Castle, former administrative center of the former Zemplén County during the time the Kingdom of Hungary ruled the area.